ZYinMD/left-merge/README.md

 Objects and their nested children are never mutated, but may be shallow copied when no change is needed.

-### `null` and `undefined`:
+### null and undefined:

 If a field is `null` or `undefined` on the left, it'll be overwritten by the counterpart on the right.
-If `null` or `undefined` is on the right, it won't have any effect.
+If `null` or `undefined` is on the right, it won't overwrite left.

-The logs of this library will tell you more details when it happens.
+(When this happens, you'll see more details in the verbose loggings in developemnt.)

 ### type conflicts of left and right:

 Except for `null` and `undefind`, when a field is of different types on left and right, right will be discarded.

-The logs of this library will tell you more details when it happens.
+(When this happens, you'll see more details in the verbose loggings in developemnt.)

 ### if you're using commonjs `require`: